TANS Perú Flight 222

-TANS Peru Flight 222 was a domestic passenger flight from Jorge Chávez International Airport to Chachapoyas Airport with a stopover at FAP Captain José Abelardo Quiñones González International Airport in Peru, which crashed on 9 January 2003.
+TANS Peru Flight 222 was a domestic passenger flight from Lima, Peru to Chachapoyas with a stopover at Chiclayo, which crashed on 9 January 2003.
 The flight was operated by a Fokker F28-1000 Fellowship short range airliner.
 The aircraft crashed into the side of a hill while on approach to Chachapoyas Airport.
 All 46 passengers and crew aboard were killed in the deadliest crash in the airline's history.

 An investigation led by Peru's air accident investigation body, the Ministry of Transport and Communications determined the primary cause of the crash was multiple crew errors including poor crew communication and overconfidence.

 Accident

-Flight 222 departed Chiclayo at 08:17 local time and was cleared to flight level 190 on a heading of 075.
+Flight 222 departed FAP Captain José Abelardo Quiñones González International Airport, Chiclayo, at 08:17 local time and was cleared to flight level 190 on a heading of 075.
 At 08:32 the flight turned left to a heading of 060 and four minutes later began a descent to flight level 130.
 At 08:41 the speed brakes were deployed slowing the aircraft from 280 to 210 kn.
 Fifty seconds later the crew initiated a right turn to heading 135 to line up with runway 13 at Chachapoyas Airport.
-At 8:46 the Fokker crashed into the vertical face of a hill known as Cerro Collorque at an altitude of 3,450 m, just 35 m below the summit.
+At 08:46 the Fokker crashed into the vertical face of a hill known as Cerro Collorque at an altitude of 3,450 m, just 35 m below the summit.
 Rescue teams didn't find the wreckage until two days later.
 None of the occupants survived as the plane was pulverized by the crash.

 Aircraft

-The aircraft involved was a Dutch-built Fokker F28-Mk1000 twin-engine short-range jet airliner manufactured in 1975.
-It first flew on November 13 of that year and was delivered to the Peruvian Air Force on March 30, 1976.
-Its serial number was 11100 and it was registered OB-1396.
+The aircraft involved was a Dutch-built Fokker F28-Mk1000 twin-engine short-range jet airliner manufactured in 1975, with aircraft registration OB-1396.
 At the time of the accident, the aircraft had accumulated 3,127 hours of flight time.
-Until 1995, this F-28 was used as one of the presidential transports in VIP configuration for short-haul and internal flights.